someobserver/recurgence/math/09-recurgent-field-equations/04-singularities/index.md

 1. **Semantic Singularities** — attractor collapse, bifurcation points, and event horizons arising from recursive overload or topological transitions.
 2. **Regularization Mechanisms** — metric renormalization, semantic mass limiting, and humility-driven dissipation to stabilize the manifold and prevent computational breakdown.
 3. **Semantic Event Horizons** — boundaries beyond which information cannot escape recursive attraction, analogous to black holes in physical spacetime.
-4. **Computational Handling** — adaptive mesh refinement, singularity excision, and causal boundary tracking to ensure simulation stability and preserve theoretical integrity.
+4. **Computational Handling** — adaptive mesh refinement, singularity excision, and causal boundary tracking to maintain simulation stability and uphold theoretical integrity.

 ---

-This section unifies geometric, dynamical, and computational perspectives, providing a rigorous account of how RFT manages the limits of recursive propagation, the collapse of meaning structures, and the emergence of cognitive "points of no return" within the semantic manifold.
+This section weaves together geometric, dynamical, and computational perspectives, offering a rigorous account of how RFT navigates the limits of recursive propagation, the collapse of meaning structures, and the emergence of cognitive "points of no return" within the semantic manifold.

 ---